awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 There are various elements that make up a statement:
 + **Effect:** The *effect* can be `Allow` or `Deny`\.
 By default, IAM users don't have permission to use resources and API actions, so all requests are denied\.
 An explicit allow overrides the default\.
 An explicit deny overrides any allows\.
 + **Action**: The *action* is the specific API action that you're granting or denying permission for\.
 To learn about specifying *action*, see [Actions for AWS Batch](#UsingWithbatch_Actions)\.
 + **Resource**: The resource that's affected by the action\.
 With some AWS Batch API actions, you can include specific resources in your policy that can be created or modified by the action\.
 To specify a resource in the statement, use its Amazon Resource Name \(ARN\)\.
 For more information, see [Supported Resource\-Level Permissions for AWS Batch API Actions](batch-supported-iam-actions-resources.md) and [Amazon Resource Names for AWS Batch](#batch_ARN_Format)\.
-If the AWS Batch API operation currently does not support resource\-level permissions, you must use the \* wildcard to specify that all resources can be affected by the action\.
+If the AWS Batch API operation currently doesn't support resource\-level permissions, you must use the \* wildcard to specify that all resources can be affected by the action\.
 + **Condition**: Conditions are optional\.
 They can be used to control when your policy is in effect\.

 For more information about example IAM policy statements for AWS Batch, see [Creating AWS Batch IAM Policies](batch_IAM_user_policies.md)\.